This post may contain affiliate links. Read my disclaimer to learn more.

-Have you ever seen a zero waste advocate showing off 6 months worth of their waste in a mason jar?
-This is possible because of recycling, reusing and reducing waste.
+Have you ever seen a zero-waste advocate showing off 6 months’ worth of their waste in a mason jar?
+This is possible because of recycling, reusing, and reducing waste.

-Get my guide on recycling here.
+Get my guide on recycling in my resource library.

 Not everything can be recycled.
 So also look for ways to reduce waste.

 This is not always easy to do, but it can be done.
-See my post about reducing plastic waste here.

 When we stop using hazardous chemicals and change what we bring into our homes, our health benefits in so many ways.
 I’ll cover that in another post soon!